-- · Littering is prohibited.
-This includes solid waste tobacco products this is a fire hazard. - The entrance to each building will have a proper receptacle for the disposal of tobacco products. - Work area(s) will be kept neat and tidy at all times. - All solid waste (including construction waste) will be collected for proper disposal. - Solid waste containing food wastes will be collected on a regular basis to prevent wildlife attraction to work area(s). - Animal (bear)-proof bins will be used to contain food waste until it is disposed. - On-site burning of waste will be limited to scrap wood and paper products; burning other types of waste is not permitted. - · Construction waste will be separated and sorted for reuse or recycling. - Waste will be disposed of at a facility approved under an operating permit issued pursuant to The Waste Disposal Grounds Manitoba Regulation 150/91 or a Manitoba Environment Act Licence.
+- 1. Littering is prohibited.
+This includes solid waste tobacco products this is a fire hazard. - 2.
+The entrance to each building will have a proper receptacle for the disposal of tobacco products. - 3.
+Work area(s) will be kept neat and tidy at all times. - 4.
+All solid waste (including construction waste) will be collected for proper disposal. - 5.
+Solid waste containing food wastes will be collected on a regular basis to prevent wildlife attraction to work area(s). - 6.
+Animal (bear)-proof bins will be used to contain food waste until it is disposed. - 7.
+On-site burning of waste will be limited to scrap wood and paper products; burning other types of waste is not permitted. - 8.
+Feeding food wastes to wildlife will be prohibited. - 9.
+Construction waste will be separated and sorted for reuse or recycling. - 10.
+Waste will be disposed of at a facility approved under an operating permit issued pursuant to The Waste Disposal Grounds Manitoba Regulation 150/91, or an Environment Act Licence issued pursuant to The Environment Act.